-Psychic services shall mean businesses or establishments which provide psychic services, which include but are not limited to the practices of: astrology, palmistry, phrenology, life-reading, fortunetelling, cartomancy, clairvoyance, clairaudience, crystal-gazing, mediumship, prophesy, augury, divination, mind reading or necromancy.
+Psychic services shall mean businesses or establishments which provide psychic services, which include but are not limited to the practices of: astrology, palmistry, phrenology, lifereading, fortunetelling, cartomancy, clairvoyance, clairaudience, crystal-gazing, mediumship, prophesy, augury, divination, mind reading or necromancy.

-Residential care facility-shall mean a community care facility which provides care on a twenty-four (24) hour basis. (per Health and Safety Code Section 1502(a)(1)) shall mean a facility licensed by the State of California to provides-living accommodations and 24-hour care for persons requiring personal services, supervision, protection, or assistance with daily tasks.
-Amenities may include shared living quarters, with or without a private bathroom or kitchen facilities.
-This classification includes both for and not-for-profit institutions but excludes Supportive Housing and Transitional Housing.
-Sub classifications include:
+Residential care facility-shall mean a community care facility which provides care on a twenty-four (24) hour basis. (per Health and Safety Code Section 1502(a)(1)) shall mean a facility licensed by the State of California to provide living accommodations and 24-hour care for persons requiring personal services, supervision, protection, or assistance with daily tasks.
+This classification excludes Supportive Housing and Transitional Housing.
+Residential care facilities include:

 - 1. Residential Care, Small.
-A facility that is licensed by the State of California to provide care for six or fewer persons 18 years or older. - 2.
+A facility to provide housing and care for six or fewer persons 18 years of age or older. - 2.
 Residential Care, Large.
-A facility that is licensed by the State of California to provide care for more than six persons 18 years or older. - 3.
+A facility to provide housing and care for seven or more persons 18 years of age or older. - 3.
 Residential Care, Senior (Assisted Living).
-A housing arrangement chosen voluntarily by the resident or by the resident's guardian, conservator or other responsible person; where residents are 60 years of age or older; and where varying levels of care and supervision are provided as agreed to at the time of admission or as determined necessary at subsequent times of reappraisal.
+A facility to provide housing and care for residents 60 years of age or older with varying levels of care and supervision are provided as agreed to at the time of admission or as determined necessary at subsequent times of reappraisal.
 This classification includes continuing care retirement communities and life care communities licensed for residential care by the State of California.
-This classification applies to facilities that provide care for more than six persons; a senior residential care facility for six or fewer persons would instead be classified as "small."
+This classification applies to facilities that provide care for seven or more persons; a senior residential care facility for six or fewer persons would instead be classified as "small."